-Nance's songs are an avenue to express things that bother him, and that subject seems to have hit a nerve… [He’s] a thoughtful, complicated person, and his piano-based songs reflect this.
+Nance's songs are an avenue to express things that bother [them]… [They're] a thoughtful, complicated person, and [their] piano-based songs reflect this.

-Stephan Nance is an extremely unique breath of fresh air… One of Oregon’s greatest kept secrets, [he] blends the perfect element of charming pianos and a voice that can truly stand on it’s own.
+Stephan Nance is an extremely unique breath of fresh air… One of Oregon’s greatest kept secrets, [they blend] the perfect element of charming piano and a voice that can truly stand on its own.
 Stephan could very well be the lovechild of Jukebox the Ghost and The Decemberists, which is truly a compliment.

-Reminiscent of the early days of Ben Folds, this young American songwriter has garnered a lot of attention with his quirky, upbeat piano ballads… Highly recommended.
+Reminiscent of the early days of Ben Folds, this young American songwriter has garnered a lot of attention with [their] quirky, upbeat piano ballads… Highly recommended.

 There is more than just the red hair in common with the likes of Kate Nash, Regina Spektor, and Lenka.
 These tracks, consistent with Stephan’s sound, contain large amounts of genuine wonderings on top of layers of upbeat melancholy and optimism.
 Oh, and much enjoyed quirky energy.

 [Their] voice is not the voice of a generation or the majority, but [their] upbeat, quirky piano pop deals in fun, the environment and optimism.

 The Oregon native totally accepts [their] awkwardness and turns it into a very captivating trait.
 Maybe it is just the piano but I do get hints of Ben Folds when I listen to Stephan.
 [They are] not afraid to make fun of [themself] or make corny jokes to amuse the listener… Stephan Nance has a hit album on [their] hands in A Troubled Piece Of Fruit.

 Contreras, Alan.
 The Captured Flame: Notes on Books, Music and the Creative Force.
 Oregon Review Books, 2018.